Bryanb27/ZuimOS/README.md

-# PonchoOS
+# ZuimOS

-Git repo of the Operating System tutorial series by Poncho
+Git repo of the ZuimOS Operating System based on PonchoOS by Poncho.